isa-ulisboa/qgis-python/README.md

 <details markdown="block">
-  <summary>Session 9: Geopandas example; Convert Geopandas dataframe to vector layer with json; Merge tables with Pandas and Geopandas; Export geopandas as shapefile; Use Python to create a common legend for yearly maps; Access Layout manager with PyQGIS and export maps as pdf or png</summary>
+  <summary>Session 9: Geopandas example; Convert Geopandas dataframe to vector layer with json; Merge tables with Pandas and Geopandas; Export Geopandas as shapefile; Use Python to create a common legend for yearly maps; Access Layout manager with PyQGIS and export maps as pdf or png</summary>

   - T26: Package **Geopandas** is an extension of the widely used **Pandas** package for data frames (tables).
 Geopandas tables have a special column called **geometry** that stores the geometry of the respective feature.
 With this short example, it is shown how to read a shapefile with Geopandas, how to perform simple manipulation of the data and do some geoprocessing, and how to convert a Geopandas dataframe into a QGIS vector layer for easy visualization and further processing in QGIS.
   - T27: The goal of the exercise is to join by attributes a shapefile of counties and a table of wine production from each county.
 This could be done as in T11 with PyQGIS using tool `native:joinattributestable`.
 Here, instead, the shapefile and the tables are read with Pandas and Geopandas, and the tables are preprocessed with Pandas and merged with `merge`.
 Finally, the resulting merged table with geometries and wine production values is exported to a *shapefile* using Geopandas.